Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Transfer Learning**: It is a technique that allows you to reuse pre-trained models on large datasets for new and related tasks.
 - **Transpose convolution**: An operation that reverses the effects of convolution, often used for up-sampling in image processing.
 - **Transpose**: Swaps rows and columns of a matrix.
+- **t-distributed stochastic neighbor embedding (t-SNE)**:	A dimensionality reduction technique used for visualizing high-dimensional data by giving each datapoint a location in a two or three-dimensional map.
 - **Underfitting**: When the model is too simple to capture the underlying patterns in the data, leading to inaccurate predictions.
 - **Unsupervised Learning**: Machine learning without labels, where the model finds patterns in the data.
 - **UpSampling2D (Decoding for Autoencoders)**: The inverse operation of pooling, which increases the input size by replicating its values.